freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 460.1

-The commit you added is not on this branch so it simply doesn't exist as far as this branch is concerned.
-If you switch back to the other branch, everything would show back up.
+The commit you added to your feature branch is not on this branch.
+So the commit isn't here, the code isn't here, it just doesn't exist on this branch yet.
+If you switched to your feature branch, it would show back up.
 View the branches you have to remind me the name of your other branch.

 #### HINTS